The Richie’s House Committee and Numana Inc. held the dedication for the new facility Monday evening

 “I have watched my father live and be a role model,” Rich said.
 “I’ve never met someone who wants to give back more.”

-Page 2 of 2 - The dedication was concluded with a scripture and prayer by Pastor Andrew Conard, from the First United Methodist Church in El Dorado.
+The dedication was concluded with a scripture and prayer by Pastor Andrew Conard, from the First United Methodist Church in El Dorado.

 He asked for it not to just be a house, but to be a home and asked for help for those in poverty to be able to attain a sustainable life.